MLLT PARCELS

 One goal is to make this property accessible for public use through the development of hiking trails, picnic areas, and other light non-motorized use by the public including: fishing, camping, kayaking and canoeing, cross country skiing, and snowshoeing.
-We are also interested in offering educational opportunities and partnerships with local Washington County organizations.
+We also now offer educational opportunities and partnerships with local Washington County organizations and schools.

 Forest Health